 - When the father passes his premutation into his sperm the length of repeats usually does not change.
 Because he will only pass his Y chromosome to his sons, none of them will receive the mutated gene and they will be unaffected.
 All of his daughters will receive the mutated gene on his X chromosome and will be carriers of the premutation and will be unaffected at least until middle age.

 - When the mother passes her premutation on to her children the repeat length may increase in length to become a full mutation or it may remain unchanged in length.
 Any child has a 50 per cent chance of receiving the mutated gene from their mother.
 If the gene has become a full mutation then any sons receiving this full mutation will have Fragile X syndrome.
-Any daughters receiving the full mutation will become carriers and have 60 per cent chance of having some intellectual disability.
+Any daughters receiving the full mutation will become carriers and have approximately 50 per cent chance of having some intellectual disability.
 Any sons receiving an unchanged premutation will be unaffected at least until middle age and will be carriers of the gene.
 Any daughters receiving the unchanged premutation will be unaffected at least until middle age and will be carriers of the gene.

 - Long repeats or full mutations are generally only passed on by mothers who are carriers.
 The risks are different for her sons and daughters.
 Any son has a 50 per cent chance of inheriting the full mutation and if he does he will have Fragile X syndrome.
 Otherwise he will be unaffected.
-Any daughter has a 50 per cent chance of inheriting the full mutation and being a carrier and if she does she has a 60 per cent chance of having some intellectual disability.
+Any daughter has a 50 per cent chance of inheriting the full mutation and being a carrier and if she does she has an approximately 50 per cent chance of having some intellectual disability.
 If she inherits the normal gene on the other X chromosome she will be unaffected.

 Very rarely Fragile X syndrome can be caused by different types of mutations in the FMR1 gene in areas away from the CGG repeats.
 The usual tests for CGG repeat number will not detect these types of mutations.